Clive Barnes

 Clive Alexander Barnes CBE (13 May 1927 – 19 November 2008) was an English writer and critic.
-From 1965 to 1977, he was the dance and theater critic for The New York Times, and, from 1978 until his death, The New York Post.
+From 1965 to 1977, he was the dance and theater critic for The New York Times, and, from 1978 until his death, the New York Post.
 Barnes had significant influence in reviewing new Broadway productions and evaluating the international dancers who often perform in New York City.

-Life and career
+Barnes was a member of the executive committee of the Writers and Artists for Peace in the Middle East, a pro-Israel group.

+Background

-Barnes was born in Lambeth, London, the only child of ambulance driver Arthur Lionel Barnes (1898-1940) and Freda Marguerite, née Garratt.
+Barnes was born in Lambeth, London, the only child of ambulance driver Arthur Lionel Barnes (1898–1940) and Freda Marguerite, née Garratt.
 After their divorce when he was seven, he was raised by his mother.
 Barnes was educated at Emanuel School in Battersea and St Catherine's College, Oxford.
-He was the dance and drama critic at the New York Post from 1978 until 2008, and senior consulting editor at Dance Magazine, where he wrote a monthly column called "Attitudes."
-He also contributed regularly to the British journal Dance Now; he edited and wrote for British newspapers such as The Times, The Daily Express, and the weekly magazine Spectator.
+He served in the Royal Air Force for two years.

+Career

+Barnes began writing dance criticism in 1949, during his time at Oxford, and afterward, he was a writer and editor for Dance & Dancers, which he contributed to until its demise in 1998.
+In the 1950s, he was a freelance writer, contributing to the New Statesman, the Daily Express, and The Spectator; he also worked for the Greater London Council, until he was appointed the inaugural dance critic for The Times of London in 1961.

+In 1963, Barnes began writing for the New York Times, and moved to New York in 1965 to become their dance critic and drama critic.
+In 1967, many of his duties as drama critic were given to Walter Kerr, as the paper's editors were concerned by the level of influence amassed by one person holding both roles.
+In 1978, after being asked to fully divest of his role as a drama critic, he was hired by the New York Post, which allowed him to cover both mediums.
+He remained with the Post for the next thirty years, continuing to write there until a few weeks before his death.